allan-bonadio/squishy_electron_4/README.txt

 whats the diff?  well, the potential V with two particles, each depends on the loc of the other.
 For one particle in 2D, the potential is a 2d map.

-- Multiprocessing must be done with pThreads and/or web workers, it seems.
+- Multiprocessing must be done with web workers, with atomics synchronizing.
+Multiple threads working on successive generations; dual threads on Re and Im.

 - display Spiral in 3d could be easy.
-Dual waves for an electron with spin.
+Dual waves for an electron with spin?

 - ability to create two wave functions and superimpose them, with varying complex ratio between

 - ability to 'stick your finger in' and measure a state variable and thereby change the state

-- small key image indicating phase-color correspondence
+- small key table indicating phase-color correspondence (see that file... i think in resume directory)

 ================================================================ emscripten